Ugueth Urbina: Philadelphia Phillies (2005)

 He made his last Major League appearance on October 2, 2005, during a 9–3 Phillies victory over the Washington Nationals at RFK Stadium.

-Pitching attributes
+Pitching style

 Urbina's pitches included a moving fastball and a slider that enabled him to hold left-handed hitters in check.
 He also threw a changeup which tailed away from right-handers and a splitter that broke sharply.

 Mother's kidnapping

 In September 2004, Urbina's 54-year-old mother, Maura Villarreal, was kidnapped and held for a $6 million ransom in southwest Venezuela.
 Urbina's family refused to pay the ransom and an anti-kidnapping unit rescued her in a military-style operation on February 18, 2005.

 Attempted murder conviction

-On November 7, 2005, Urbina was arrested in Venezuela on a charge of attempted murder for an incident that occurred on October 16.
-Urbina attacked five farm workers on his property whom he had accused of stealing a gun, wielding a machete and attempting to pour gasoline on them.
+On November 7, 2005, Urbina was arrested in Venezuela for attempted murder, stemming from an incident on October 16.
+He assaulted five farm workers on his property, accusing them of stealing a gun.
+Urbina used a machete and tried to douse them with gasoline.
 On March 28, 2007, Urbina was convicted of attempted murder and sentenced to fourteen years and seven months in prison.
 He was released on December 24, 2012, after serving just over seven years of his sentence.